ankostis/gnome-shell-quick-lang-switch/README.md

 ## Rational

-The language switcher popup by defaulttakes ~0.7sec delay for to appear, meaning that roughly 2-4 strokes are lost till the switch completes.
+The language switcher popup by defaulttakes ~0.7sec to appear, meaning that roughly 2-4 strokes are lost till the switch completes.
 This affects heavily users typing languages with non-latin based alphabets (e.g. Greek, Cyrilic, Arabic, Japanese), particularly when writting technical documents.